dotnet/maintenance-packages/README.md

 3. Build the whole repo using the base `build.cmd|sh` script.
 4. Turn `<IsPackable>` to `true`, then run `dotnet pack` to see if APICompat / PackageValidation complain, in which case you'll have to address the issues.
 When done, set it back to `false`.
 5. Squash all the _new_ commits introduced by you in this repo, excluding the migrated commit history.
+6. Add the new assembly folder to .github/CODEOWNERS and tag the correct area owner from https://github.com/dotnet/runtime/blob/main/docs/area-owners.md .
-6. Submit the PR and tag @dotnet/area-infrastructure-libraries for review.
+7. Submit the PR and tag @dotnet/area-infrastructure-libraries for review.

 ## How to service a library